asteris-llc/converge/docs_source/content/getting-started.md

 }
 ```

-Now try running `converge plan helloYou.hcl`.
+Now try running `converge plan --local helloYou.hcl`.
 The same thing happens as if you
 had called the module yourself!

 But once again, how does this effect our graph?
 You remember before that we had